sbeitzel/ShipShape/BUILDING_MIDDLEMAC.md

+# Building Middlemac on Your Machine

+## The Script Way

+In the project folder, `helpbook_source`, there is a shell script called `install_middlemac.sh` which installs the `rbenv` utility, Ruby version 3.4.4, and Middlemac.
+If you haven't done any of those steps already, you may be best off just opening a Terminal window and running the script.

+## The Manual Way

+If you'd rather do the typing yourself (maybe you already have `rbenv`, maybe you are just particular about what scripts you run on your machine), here are the steps the script goes through, with commentary about what each step is doing, so you can do whatever is appropriate for your situation.
+(For example, the script clones the Middlemac source into a subdirectory of `/tmp`, but maybe you want to do that somewhere else.)

-These instructions are going to assume you have [Homebrew] installed.
+These instructions assume you already have [Homebrew] installed.

-First, you should install `rbenv`, which is a tool to let you have multiple versions of Ruby installed on your computer, and to let you specify which version to use in a given directory.
-Not only is this handy for Ruby development, but it lets you try making local modifications to gems without screwing up your whole system.
-As someone who doesn't normally program in Ruby, I find this especially helpful.
+First, you should install `rbenv`, which is a tool to let you have multiple versions of ruby installed on your computer, and to let you specify which version to use in a given directory.
+Not only is this handy for ruby development, but it lets you try making local modifications to gems without screwing up your whole system.
+As someone who doesn't normally program in ruby, I find this especially helpful.

 `brew install rbenv`

 Next, install ruby.
 There are precisely 1.2 gazillion releases of ruby, and only a person who develops primarily in ruby (so, not me) can keep them straight.
-There is a sort of master list at [ruby-lang.org](https://www.ruby-lang.org/en/downloads/releases/) and that's how one can discover what the state of a particular version is (current, outdated, end-of-life).
+There is a sort of master list at [ruby-lang.org] and that's how one can discover what the state of a particular version is (current, outdated, end-of-life).

 `rbenv install 3.4.4`